xiaotong0329/tp/docs/UserGuide.md

 ### Showing attendance summary : `showattendance`

 Displays a summary of attendance for an event, including counts of attended and absent members.
+This is different from viewattendees as the command show number of absentees and attendees.
+For event that have many attendees, this command gives users attendance stats more quickly compared to viewattendees

 Format: `showattendance e/EVENTID`